AndroidHensen/FastMenuBar/README.md

 ### Animation

 * app:fmb_animation_type
-	* fmb_none£ºNothing
+	* fmb_none: Nothing
-	* fmb_fade£ºIt will fade in a second
+	* fmb_fade: It will fade in a second
-	* fmb_jumb£ºIt will jump in a second
+	* fmb_jumb: It will jump in a second
-	* fmb_normal£ºIt will fade in and jump in a second
+	* fmb_normal: It will fade in and jump in a second

 # FAQ